Enrolments are closed.

 At the completion of this subject students will be able to:

-- design, document, implement and manage processes such as databases for business transactions and organizational information needs
+- design, document, implement and manage business processes and systems

 - Romney: Chapters 1 & 2 (all pages)